-The Company's provision for income taxes in interim periods is typically computed by applying the estimated annual effective tax rate to income or loss before income taxes for the period.
-In addition, non-recurring or discrete items are recorded during the period(s) in which they occur.
+The Company's provision for income taxes in interim periods is typically computed by applying the estimated annual effective tax rates to income or loss before income taxes for the period.
+In addition, non-recurring or discrete items are recorded during the period in which they occur.
+For the three and nine months ended September 30, 2023, the Company utilized an estimated effective tax rate.